Our Core Christian Values

 - To provide enrichment opportunities where learning and teaching can take place beyond the classroom and at times involve the wider community such as parents and carers and local community groups.

 - To ensure each and every one of our pupils understands and embraces our Christian values and modern British values.

 CBS Curriculum Implementation

-Our curriculum is designed, organised and planned to ensure every child receives an appropriate mix of academic and personal development which means that in practice it places equal importance on core (reading, writing, maths and science) and foundation subjects (e.g. history, geography, art etc.) We also place a high priority on ensuring the physical and mental well-being of children is met, understanding that they will not be successful learners unless they are emotionally secure.
+Our curriculum is designed, organised and planned to ensure every pupil receives an appropriate mix of academic and personal development which means that in practice it places equal importance on core (reading, writing, maths and science) and foundation subjects (e.g. history, geography, art etc.) We also place a high priority on ensuring the physical and mental well-being of children is met, understanding that they will not be successful learners unless they are emotionally secure.
 We provide for this through our well-planned approach to social, moral, cultural and spiritual (SMSC) development, known at CBS as CARE.
 Our balanced approach to the curriculum is not, however, at the expense of high standards in core subject areas.
-Enabling children to reach national expectations and above is of vital importance to us if they are to succeed at the next stage of their education and go on to achieve their aspirations.
+Enabling pupils to reach national expectations and above is of vital importance to us if they are to succeed at the next stage of their education and go on to achieve their aspirations.